How to Wire a 240V Electric Garage Heater

 Executive Summary: 240V Electric Garage Heater Wiring

 Proper electric garage heater wiring is a critical task that demands strict adherence to the National Electrical Code (NEC) to ensure safety and functionality.
-For a standard 240V heater, the process begins with an accurate load calculation, treating the heater as a continuous load at 125% of its rating per NEC Article 424.
+For a standard 240V heater, the process begins with an accurate load calculation; fixed electric space-heating circuits are sized using the NEC Article 424 continuous-load provisions and the 125% sizing rule for continuous loads.
 This calculation dictates the correct double-pole breaker sizing and the appropriate wire gauge for the 240V heater.
-A dedicated circuit is a common and recommended practice to avoid overloading the circuit.
-The installation involves running the correctly sized NM-B or THHN in conduit from the panel to the heater’s location, incorporating a disconnect switch within sight of the unit.
+A dedicated circuit is common and recommended to avoid overloading the circuit.
+The installation involves using the correct cable or individual conductors for the location (for example, 10/2 NM-B in dry concealed residential work, or 10 AWG THHN/THWN conductors pulled in conduit when required), and providing a disconnecting means accessible for the unit.
 Understanding the NEC requirements for garage heaters and proper 240V split-phase wiring (L1-L2-G) is non-negotiable for a compliant and safe installation, whether you choose to hardwire the unit or use a NEMA 6-30 or 6-50 receptacle.

 Understanding the Fundamentals of Electric Garage Heater Wiring